 Travel taxes are levied on a per passenger basis in a number of Ryanair markets.
 For example, in the UK, Air Passenger Duty (APD) is charged at £13 per adult international passenger.
-In Germany there is an air passenger tax of \notin 12.75 and similar taxes exist in the Netherlands (\notin 26.43), Morocco (MAD193), Sweden (SEK 64), Hungary (\notin 10 on short-haul traffic from 1 July 2022) and Italy (municipal taxes of \notin 6.50, Rome at \notin 7.50) amongst others.
+In Germany there is an air passenger tax of £15.53 and similar taxes exist in the Netherlands (£29.05), Morocco (MAD100), Sweden (SEK 76), Hungary (£10 on short-haul traffic) and Italy (municipal taxes of £6.50, Rome at £7.50, Venice Marco Polo at £9) amongst others.
 These taxes are levied as a flat amount per departing passenger and account for a higher percentage when applied to low fares.
 In Ryanair's experience the imposition of travel taxes reduces the growth potential of a market as fares do not increase by the amount of the tax.
 In most markets, transfer passengers are exempt from these taxes and as a result they distort the market by giving an unfair subsidy to inefficient high-cost airlines who operate connecting flight networks.
-For example, from 1 April 2022, Belgium has introduced a new tax on departing passengers with an exemption for transfer passengers.
+For example, in 2022, Belgium introduced a tax on departing passengers with an exemption for transfer passengers.